Thursday, September 9th, 2010

 “Virginia’s Colonial Soldiers," by Lloyd D. Bockstruck, 1988, page 218.

-1704 Virginia Quit Rent List shows no Wadlows by any recognizable spelling, but a photo copy of the original handwritten list needs to be reviewed.
+1704 – Virginia Quit Rent List: This list has no Wadlows by any recognizable spelling, but a photo copy of the original handwritten list needs to be reviewed.
 Some reviewers do read difficult handwriting better than others.
-Quit Rents were paid annually to the King by Virginia land owners and was not meant for renters.
+Quit Rents were paid annually to the King by Virginia land owners and renters were rarely included.
 These lists did not include northern neck Virginia counties which paid to the Culpeper and Fairfax families.
 This 1704 list is the only known one to survive and was found in the British Public Record Office.
 "Burned" counties such as New Kent, James City-County, Queen and King do show up.
-For New Kent County Quit Rent list, there are no Wadlows who owned land.
+For New Kent County Quit Rent list, the surname of Wadlow/Wadley does not show up.

 * Henrico County, Virginia Colonial Deeds 1677-1705, by Benjamin B. Weisigner, III, 1995, page 26